valentinemilov/Rental-car-app/README.md

 ### Docker Installation

-If you do not have Docker installed, please make sure that you get it installed for your [operation system](https://docs.docker.com/install/).<br>
+If you do not have Docker installed, please make sure that you get it installed for your *[operation system](https://docs.docker.com/install/)*.<br>
-For Ubuntu, you can check this [video tutorial](https://www.youtube.com/watch?v=BahPNhvlKGU) to facilitate the process.
+For Ubuntu, you can check this *[video tutorial](https://www.youtube.com/watch?v=BahPNhvlKGU)* to facilitate the process.

 ### Automatic Environment Setup